Forex volatility trading tips:

 Volatility is measured by both short-term and long-term traders who focus on daily and weekly price movements.
 There are a few ways you can trade volatility; firstly, by taking advantage of volatile markets, including forex, shares, commodities, options, futures, ETF products and crypto-assets.

-What is volatility in the market?
+What is volatility in trading?

-What are the indicators of volatility?
+What are the indicators used in forex?

-What is a contrarian strategy?
+What is ATR in a currency pair?

 How many ways to implement volatility trading?